ready4-dev/readyforwhatsnext/content/en/docs/Framework/Implementation/Modularity/index.en.md

 ## Motivation

-A potentially attractive approach to modelling complex youth mental health systems is to begin with a relatively simple computational model and to progressively extend its scope and sophistication.
+A potentially attractive approach to modelling complex health systems is to begin with a relatively simple computational model and to progressively extend its scope and sophistication.
 Such an approach could be described as "modular" if it is possible to readily combine multiple discrete modelling projects (potentially developed by different modelling teams) that each independently describe distinct aspects of the system being modelled.
-This modular and collaborative approach is being used in the development of [ready4 - an open source health economic model of the systems shaping mental health and wellbeing in young people](https://www.ready4-dev.com).
-The `ready4` package provides the foundational tools to support the development and application of the ready4 modular model.
+The `ready4` package provides foundational elements of a software framework to support the development of modular and open-source computational health economic models using R. We are currently applying this framework [in youth mental health](https://www.ready4-dev.com/docs/model/).

 ## Implementation

-The ready4 model is being implemented in R and its modular nature is enabled by the [encapsulation and inheritance features of Object Oriented Programming (OOP)](https://ready4-dev.github.io/ready4/articles/V_03.html).
-Specifically, ready4 uses two of R's systems for implementing OOP - S3 and S4.
+Modular model development is enabled by the [encapsulation and inheritance features of Object Oriented Programming (OOP)](https://www.ready4-dev.com/docs/framework/implementation/paradigm/object-oriented/).
+Specifically, `ready4` uses two of R's systems for implementing OOP - S3 and S4.
 An in-depth explanation of R's different class system is beyond the scope of this article, but is explored in [Hadley Wickham's Advanced R handbook](https://adv-r.hadley.nz/oo.html).
 However, it is useful to know some very high level information about S3 and S4 classes:

 -   S4 classes are frequently said to be "formal", "strict" or "rigorous".
 The elements of an S4 class are called slots and the type of data that each slot is allowed to contain is specified in the class definition.
 An S4 class can be comprised of slots that contain different types of data (e.g. a slot that contains a character vector and another slot that contains tabular data).